nithishkgnani/nithishkgnani.github.io/content/projects.md

 * WLAN Toolbox in MATLAB was used to simulate the physical behavior of Wi-Fi transmissions in a dense environment.
 * _Novelty:_ Developed an algorithm that dynamically allocates different channels to 400 transmitters such that the packet error ratio is zero (PER = 0).
 {{< /details >}}

-_Note:_ Click on "👆 More details" links under the dropdowns to open the detailed page about each project.

 </div>